IBobko/irtech/README.md

 In order to start this project you need install maven.
 After that you should execute following command:

 `mvn clean install spring-boot:run`

+You could use `index.html` which encompass code for javascript integration.